chancesmith/chance-smith-gatsby-blog/content/blog/2019-11-12-javascript-timelines/index.md

 ---

 With these in mind, I believe we can now pump out a few sandboxes.
-We'll probably start with vasturiano's timeline-chart and look futher into how we can add the features we need.
+We'll probably start with vasturiano's timeline-chart and look further into how we can add the features we need.

 Got questions?
 Hit me!